RobTillaart/ACD10/README.md

 The ACD10 sensor has a fixed I2C address 0x2A (42) so only
 one sensor per I2C bus can be used.
-If one needs more sensors there are two options.
+If one needs more sensors there are some options.
-One could use an I2C multiplexer or use an MCU with multiple I2C buses.
+- One could use an I2C multiplexer - https://github.com/RobTillaart/TCA9548  (I2C 8 channel multiplexer)
+- One could use an MCU with multiple I2C buses.

-- https://github.com/RobTillaart/TCA9548  (I2C 8 channel multiplexer)
+- One could use a Two-Wire compatible SW I2C (outside scope of this library).

 Using the VCC as a Chip Select is not advised as the ACD10 has a preheat time of 2 minutes.

-Note: The device is not tested with a SW I2C bus.

 #### Performance I2C